mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Color of noUinText:
+To change the color of noUinText:

 ![Image](./_images/no-uin-text.png)